elastic/apm-pipeline-library/vars/README.md

   }
 ```

-* version: Go version to install, if it is not set, it'll use GO_VERSION env var or '1.14.2'
+* version: Go version to install, if it is not set, it'll use GO_VERSION env var or [default version](#goDefaultVersion)
 * pkgs: Go packages to install with Go get before to execute any command.
 * os: OS to use.
 (Example: `linux`).
 This is an option argument and if not set, the worker label will be used.